The Dichotomous Nature of Our Physical Body and Our Spiritual Presence

 Paul’s Explanation of Life in the Spirit

-I have attempted a translation of Romans using my own interpretation of life in the spirit.
+I have attempted an elucidation of Romans using my own interpretation of life in the spirit.
 Most all of the book of Romans is Paul’s way of explanation of the physical and spiritual life.
 Here is a part of my interpretation of Chapter 8.

 8:1 Therefore, God holds nothing against those of us who are saved in Christ Jesus because it is through Christ that the true life in my Spirit has set me free from this world of sin and spiritual death.
 The religious law and teachings are meant for our sinful nature, our physical, emotional, and mental makeup, but God sent Jesus in the form of a human to be our offering for our sin.
 In this way we can have the power to live through our God-filled Spirit rather than allowing our sinful nature to rule our lives.